 2. Keep Nutrition Simple

-There’s a myth that science keeps flip flopping in terms of nutrition advice.
+There’s a myth that science keeps flip-flopping in terms of nutrition advice.
 This belief has more to do with ever-changing diets and trends that make things seem like they flip flop.
-While there has been changes in science, Dr. David Katz writes about how research over the last 20 plus years has consistently revealed three simple ways to decrease chronic disease by 80% (related to tobacco use, diet and activity).
+While there have been changes in science, Dr. David Katz writes about how research over the last 20 plus years has consistently revealed three simple ways to decrease chronic disease by 80% (related to tobacco use, diet, and activity).
 Here’s how he puts it in this Linkedin article: